davidculemann/remix-shadcn-supabase-boilerplate-docs/flow/architecture/tasks.md

 ---
 title: Tasks
-index: 6
+order: 6
 ---

 # Task Execution and Frameworks

-Following on from the [infrastructure architecture](/docs/boomerang-flow/architecture/infrastructure), the following describes the the Task executor architecture and the Task frameworks available.
+Following on from the [infrastructure architecture](../architecture/infrastructure), the following describes the the Task executor architecture and the Task frameworks available.

 > Note: we also refer to Tasks as Workers